| Source: University of Manitobahttp://myuminfo.umanitoba.ca/index.asp?sec=209&too=100&dat=10/22/2006&sta=3&wee=4&eve=8&npa=11498

 of Manitoba: Dr. John Foerster, Dr. Garry Martin and Ms Natalie Denesovych.

-The Distinguished Alumni Award is an honour presented annually to a graduate
+The Distinguished Alumni Award is an honour presented annually to a graduate who demonstrates outstanding professional achievement and community service,

 and who also maintains links with the University of Manitoba.
 Internal